ttoohey/yadah/packages/yadah/readme.md

 ### `ModelMixin`

-A mixin for Yadah service classes that provides access to an Objection.js Model.
+A mixin for Yadah domain classes that provides access to an Objection.js Model.

 ### `class NotUniqueError`